raboof/sbt-reproducible-builds/README.md

-To sign the certification, configure [sbt-gpg](https://github.com/jodersky/sbt-gpg) and either simply `publishLocal`, or, for example if you have `publishCertification := false`, `reproducible-builds:publishLocal`.
+To sign the certification, configure [sbt-gpg](https://github.com/jodersky/sbt-gpg) and either simply `publishLocal`, or, for example if you have `publishCertification := false`, `ReproducibleBuilds/publishLocal`.

 ### Sharing certifications

-If you are a (3rd-party or 'official') rebuilder, you can use the `reproducible-builds:publish` task to publish the buildinfo to a [reproducible-builds-certification-repository](https://github.com/raboof/reproducible-builds-certification-repository) instance.
+If you are a (3rd-party or 'official') rebuilder, you can use the `ReproducibleBuilds/publish` task to publish the buildinfo to a [reproducible-builds-certification-repository](https://github.com/raboof/reproducible-builds-certification-repository) instance.

 #### Uploading certifications from Travis